akiwarheit/jsonplaceholder-albums/README.md

 # jsonplaceholder-albums
 Made by Kevin Jude Deloria.
 Feb.
 5, 2016

+Will run on Jelly Bean (4.1) and above, supporting 92% of all devices!

+- Instructions -

 Visit: http://jsonplaceholder.typicode.com/ and write an (Android, iOS, or AngularJS) application that:

 -Shows a list of album titles returned by http://jsonplaceholder.typicode.com/albums with the name